agilosoftware/objeq/README.md

     data.push({ name: 'Thomas', age: 88, gender: 'male' });
     // --> res now contains ['Ronald', 'Thomas']

 The results of a Dynamic Query will constantly reflect the state of the evaluated data.
 This is a very powerful feature, but comes with a cost.
-That cost is Array and Object Decoration and slightly reduced performance when accessing those Arrays and Objects.
+The cost is that Arrays and Objects will be decorated, resulting in slightly reduced performance when accessing those Arrays and Objects.

 ### Dynamic Parameters
-A Query can be Parameterized such that any Objects passed into it are also Decorated and treated as 'live' parameters.
+A Query can be Parameterized such that any Objects passed into it are also decorated and treated as 'live' parameters.
 This means that the results will be updated every time any of the Parameter's referenced Properties change.
 Parameters are referred to by number, so to drill into the first passed Parameter, you would prefix a path with %1, and so on:

     var query = $objeq("name == %1.name")
       , param = { name: 'Ronald' };